asdf-format/asdf-java/README.md

   └─context (3D 32-bit unsigned int array, 1 x 3564 x 3564)
 ```

-Note that all Roman ASDF files contain a top-level `roman` object, which is what the schema describes.
+Note that all Roman ASDF files contain a top-level `roman` object, which is the object that
+the schema describes.

 ### Open an ASDF file for reading